Anusha0501/layr/README.md

 ## Key Benefits

+**Zero Setup Required** : Pre-configured with Groq AI for instant use - no API key needed!

+**Lightning Fast** : Powered by Groq's ultra-fast inference infrastructure for near-instant results.

-**Intelligent Planning** : Leverages Google's Gemini AI to create detailed, context-aware project plans tailored to your specific requirements.
+**Intelligent Planning** : Leverages advanced LLMs (Llama 3.3) to create detailed, context-aware project plans.

-**Zero Setup Required** : Works immediately with built-in templates.
-No API key needed for basic functionality.

 **Seamless Integration** : Native VS Code integration through Command Palette with instant access to planning tools.

 **Flexible Output** : Generates editable Markdown documents that you can customize and reference throughout development.

-**Smart Fallback** : Automatically switches to offline template mode if AI service is unavailable.
+**Multi-Provider Support** : Optional support for Gemini, OpenAI, and Claude if you prefer other AI providers.

 **Secure Configuration** : Multiple options for API key storage with built-in security best practices.